bsuttor/ploneconf-talk-2022/presentation.md

 [comment]: # (!!! data-auto-animate data-background-image="medias/background-presentation-imio.png" data-background-size="contain")

-### We want small and frequent releases <!-- .element: style="color:white; position: relative; top: -0.5em;" -->
+### We want small and frequent releases <!-- .element: style="color:white; position: relative; top: -3em;" -->

 - Fewer changes in the source code
 - Changes are still fresh in mind
 - If there is a bug, it’s easiest to find it

-<iframe width="560" height="315" src="medias/donotreadthedoc.webm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-- help junior dev to make release
+- Junior dev should make release

 [comment]: # (!!! data-background-image="medias/background-presentation-imio.png" data-background-size="contain")

-### We want to use same tools than dev used
+### We want to use same tools than dev for CI

+- Buildout are on repository in Github
-- Easy for dev to used it
+- We should used it to deploy new changes
-- Make the same with buildout than eggs

 -> We decided to use zest.releaser for releasing our buildouts